t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 # Challenges for IoT and Impacts of Edge Computing {#sec-challenges}

 As the IoT is maturing, systems are converging, deployments are growing, and IoT technology is used with more and more demanding applications such as industrial, automotive, or healthcare.
-This leads to new challenges for the IoT.
+This leads to new challenges for the network infrastructure.
 In particular, the amount of data created at the edge is expected to be vast.
 Industrial machines such as laser cutters already produce over 1 terabyte per hour, the same applies for autonomous cars {{NVIDIA}}.
 90% of IoT data is expected to be stored, processed, analyzed, and acted upon close to the source {{Kelly}}, as cloud computing models alone cannot address the new challenges {{Chiang}}.

-## Strict Latency and Jitter
+Below we discuss IoT use case requirements that are moving cloud capabilities to be more proximate and more distributed and disaggregated.

+## Time Sensitivity

 Many industrial control systems, such as manufacturing systems, smart grids, oil and gas systems, etc., often require stringent end-to-end latency between the sensor and control node.
 While some IoT applications may require latency below a few tens of milliseconds {{Weiner}}, industrial robots and motion control systems have use cases for cycle times in the order of microseconds {{_60802}}.
 An important aspect for real-time communications is not only the latency, but also guarantees for jitter.
 This means control packets need to arrive with as little variation as possible with a strict deadline.
-Given the best-effort characteristics of the Internet, this challenge is virtually impossible to address with a pure cloud model, when also taking the further challenges into account.
+Given the best-effort characteristics of the Internet, this challenge is virtually impossible to address, without comprehending end-to-end guarantees for individual message delivery and continuous data flows.

 ## Uplink Cost

 Many IoT deployments are not challenged by a constrained network bandwidth to the cloud.
 The fifth generation mobile networks (5G) and Wi-Fi 6 both theoretically top out at 10 gigabits per second (i.e., 4.5 terabyte per hour), which enables high-bandwidth uplinks.
 However, the resulting cost for high-bandwidth connectivity to upload all data to the cloud is unjustifiable and impractical for most IoT applications.
+In some settings, e.g. in aeronautical communication, higher communication costs reduce the amount of data that can be practically uploaded even further.

-## Uninterrupted Services
+## Resilience to Intermittent Services

 Many IoT devices such as sensors, data collectors, actuators, controllers, etc. have very limited hardware resources and cannot rely solely on their limited resources to meet all their computing and/or storage needs.
-They require reliable, uninterrupted services to augment their capabilities in order to fulfill their application tasks.
+They require reliable, uninterrupted or resilient services to augment their capabilities in order to fulfill their application tasks.
 This is hard and partly impossible to achieve with cloud services for systems such as vehicles, drones, or oil rigs that have intermittent network connectivity.

 ## Privacy and Security